• Admissions

 Maintenance

-The tenth step is to maintain your amends to make spiritual progress in recovery.
+The tenth step is to keep your promises.
+Promptly admit your mistakes to help your spiritual growth and recovery.

 Prayer & Meditation

 The eleventh step deals with praying and meditating.
 You can improve your consciousness and connect with God through prayer and meditation.
-You can do this by praying only for His knowledge and will and the power to carry that out.
+You can do this by praying only for His knowledge, will, and power to carry that out.

 Help Others

-The twelve and last step is to use your experience, strength and hope to help the subsequent individual suffering from alcoholism or drug addiction.
+The last step is to carry this message by sharing your experience, strength, and hope.
+This will help someone else who is struggling with alcoholism or drug addiction.

 Jacuzzi tube at grandview estates rehab